 - The Sega Saturn and PlayStation feature equivalent arcade machines, the Sega STV and Namco System 11 (both downgraded from the Sega Model 2 and Namco System 22), respectively.
 This allowed arcade-perfect ports of games from those arcade systems to their equivalent home consoles.

-- The Dreamcast, released in 1999, was built on the same hardware as Sega's Naomi arcade system, allowing perfect home ports of 3D arcade games for the first time, with most of the Naomi arcade games receiving arcade-perfect ports for the Dreamcast.
+- The Dreamcast, released in 1999, was built on the same hardware as Sega's Naomi arcade system, allowing perfect home ports of 3D arcade games for the first time, with most of the Naomi arcade games receiving arcade-perfect ports for the Dreamcast (for instance, Crazy Taxi).

 - Also, the Dreamcast versions of Capcom CPS games such as Marvel vs. Capcom, which have little to no load times.

-- The Dreamcast port of Marvel vs. Capcom 2: New Age Of Heroes was considered the definitive home port for a long time after (until the PS3 and 360 port), with aftermarket prices for the game climbing into hundreds of dollars.
-Compare this to the PS2 and Xbox ports, considered Porting Disasters due to blurry graphics and muffled audio.
+- The Dreamcast port of Marvel vs. Capcom 2: New Age of Heroes was considered the definitive home port for a long time after (until the PS3 and 360 port), with aftermarket prices for the game climbing into hundreds of dollars.
+Compare this to the PS2 and Xbox ports, considered Porting Disasters due to blurry graphics, muffled audio and removal of several Good Bad Bugs essential for tournament play.

 - Both the R-Type and R-Type II ports are perfect in the R-Types compilation, aside from some loading screens, a transparent HUD, and a higher frame rate.

-- For the Sega Genesis's 32X add-on, Sega released perfect versions of its arcade games After Burner II, Space Harrier and Star Wars Arcade.
+- For the Sega Genesis's 32X add-on, Sega released perfect versions of its arcade games After Burner II and Space Harrier.

 - Capcom's CPS Changer, like the Neo Geo, was a luxury system designed to run games from actual arcade boards.
 The only game that had to be downgraded was Street Fighter Zero, whose arcade version is run on the somewhat more powerful CPS-2 hardware.